What is Article 13 and why do YouTubers hate it?

 Is this the end of the road?

-However, individual EU countries then get to decide how they want to implement the Directive, meaning different countries may experience different levels of fallout from this.
+One sliver of hope is that once the Bill passes, individual EU countries then get to decide exactly how they want to implement it, meaning different countries may experience different levels of fallout from this.